 The prevalence of hearing loss increases with age, among those older than 60 years, over 25% are affected by disabling hearing loss.
 Due to the high incidences of auditory impairment in the elderly population, the adult hearing segment is likely to grow at a higher CAGR than the pediatric segment.

-On the other hand, the global paediatric segment is expected to grow at slower rate than its counterpart owing to reasons such as increased acceptance of alternatives, and the temporary nature of hearing loss in such patients.
+On the other hand, the global paediatric segment is expected to grow at a slower rate than its counterpart owing to reasons such as increased acceptance of alternatives, and the temporary nature of hearing loss in such patients.

 Additionally, nearly 80% of people with moderate-profound hearing impairment reside in low and middle-income countries including India, China and others.
 Thus, prospective manufacturers should focus their resources more on the evolution of cost-effective devices aimed at treating the adult segment of the population.